Política de privacidad de la HIPAA

 We may use and disclose your medical information to contact you and remind you that you have an appointment at the office.
-If you request that such communications be made confidentially, please contact our office in writing at 10744 West Washington Boulevard, Culver City, CA 90232.
+If you request that such communications be made confidentially, please contact our office in writing at 10744 West Washington Blvd, Culver City, CA 90232.
 We will comply with all requests within reason.

 Uses and disclosures to other people involved in your medical care

 We may disclose to a family member, a relative, a close friend, or any other person you identify, regarding your protected health information that is directly related to that person’s participation in your medical care.
 If you are not in a position to agree with this, or if you object to this description, we may disclose information when necessary if we determine that it is in your best interest, based on our professional judgment.
 We may also use or disclose protected health information to notify or assist in notifying a family member, personal representative or any other person who is responsible for your care, your location, general condition or death.
 By last,

 We may use or disclose your protected health information in an emergency treatment situation.
 If this happens, the doctor will attempt to obtain the acknowledgment of receipt of this notification as soon as reasonably possible, after the administration of a treatment.

 Uses and disclosures for health-related benefits or services

 From time to time, Cosmetique Aesthetics may use and disclose your protected health information to inform you of certain health-related benefits or services that may be of interest to you.

 Uses and disclosures required by law